protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/collaboration.md

 ---
 width: 100%
 ---
-<br/>The [forestatrisk](https://ecology.ghislainv.fr/forestatrisk/) Python package can be used to model the tropical deforestation spatially, predict the spatial risk of deforestation, and forecast the future forest cover in the tropics.
+The [forestatrisk](https://ecology.ghislainv.fr/forestatrisk/) Python package can be used to model the tropical deforestation spatially, predict the spatial risk of deforestation, and forecast the future forest cover in the tropics.
 License: [GPL-3.0](https://github.com/ghislainv/forestatrisk/blob/master/LICENSE)
  ```